jetbrains-academy/sql-course/Lesson8/task3/task.md

 We defined the counting subquery only once as CTE, and removed code duplication.
 Will it be executed just once as well?
 The answer is "it depends".
 It depends on the database engine and its particular version, it depends on how many times a CTE is referred in a query and probably on other factors.
-Some database engines would always persist CTE outputs to the disk, some would calculate them every time and both the former and the later strategies may cause both performance issues and performance gains.
+Some database engines would always persist CTE output to the disk, some would calculate them every time and both the former and the later strategies may cause both performance issues and performance gains.

 We can define more than one common table expressions, delimiting them with comma.
 Logically they are evaluated in lexical order, and CTEs which are declared later in the lexical order can use the output of CTEs declared earlier.
-For instance, we can define two CTEs which calculate aggregated values grouping by reducing set of fields:
+For instance, we can define two CTEs that calculate aggregated values grouping by reducing set of fields:

 ```sql